-We’ve teamed up with Architectural Digest to visit photographer Hartwig Klappert in his 600 square meters studio located in a brick building that used to be a factory until the mid-nineties.
-It is situated in the midst of Berlin but still completely secluded on a tiny island at ‘Nonnendamm’.
-Klappert told us that the city built a bridge to the island just for him and the other artists residing in the building.
-It is so secluded that even though he has been working there for more than 30 years the mail often doesn’t find its way to his mailbox.
+With Architectural Digest, we visited photographer Hartwig Klappert in his 600-square-meter studio that was formerly a factory.
+Built on a tiny island at Nonnendamm, Klappert’s studio is in the midst of Berlin—but still entirely secluded.
+The city, Klappert explains, built a bridge to the island just for him and the other artists residing in the building.
+It is so secluded that even though he has been working there for over 30 years, the mail often doesn’t find its way to his letterbox.

-Klappert spent over five years renovating the space to make them what it is today.
-He mainly purchased vintage materials to preserve the unique character of the building, which was often connected with difficulties.
+Klappert spent over five years renovating the space to make it what it is today.
+He used predominantly vintage materials to preserve the unique character of the building—which led to inevitable difficulties.
 When he wanted to buy five large factory windows from a vendor, he was required to meet the minimum order quantity of 85 pieces.
-These purpose-built windows are visible in most of the doors as well as the solarium.
+These purpose-built windows are visible in most of the doors as well as the sunroom.

 Klappert was born in Siegen and studied graphic design at UdK in Berlin.
-Afterwards he worked as an art director at an agency where he also met his wife.
-To compensate for the error-prone work of the staff photographer at the time, Klappert undertook the responsibilities of the staff photographer in addition to his existing responsibilities as art director.
+Afterward, he worked as an art director at the agency where he also met his wife.
+To compensate for the error-prone work of the staff photographer at the time, Klappert undertook the responsibilities of staff photographer in addition to his existing responsibilities as art director.